mjdrushton/atsim-potentials/docs/quick_start/basak_tabulate_lammps/using_table_in_lammps.rst

 		lammps -in equilibrate.lmpin -log equilibrate.lmpout -echo both

-The section of :download:`equilibrate.lmpin <basak_tabulate_lammps/equilibrate.lmpin>` which defines the potential model and makes use of the table file is as follows:
+The section of :download:`equilibrate.lmpin <equilibrate.lmpin>` which defines the potential model and makes use of the table file is as follows:

 	.. literalinclude:: equilibrate.lmpin
 		:lines: 14-26